This post is all about making homeless care packages. These are the BEST things to put in your care kits for the displaced.

 Yet another thing that I have never thought to donate.
 There are plenty of homeless families with children.
 To target them, you can include diapers and wipes to help them keep the kids dry and clean.

 Don’t underestimate the power of a kind word!
-I’ve ready so many stories of people being blessed by a handwritten note that was included in a gift they were given.
-Including a personal note of encouragement or at least an encouraging kindness card like these ones are a great way to spread compassion.
+I’ve ready so many stories of people being blessed by handwritten letters that were included in gifts they were given.

-You can also use this as an opportunity to spread knowledge and resources by include a list of places in your city where services for the homeless are available.
+You can also use this as an opportunity to spread knowledge by including a list of places in your city where services for the homeless are available.

 In cold environments, single use heat packs (like these HotHands hand warmers) are a great way to warm up when the temperatures drop.